 Take this location for example: traffic-ridden and busy Kleinpolderplein.
 You will pass it when you leave or enter the city from the north side.
 It’s a tangle of fly-overs – to be precise, the first fly-over of Europe, 4 stories high and built in 1972 – and highways so it’s no wonder you’ll just speed by and only catch a glimpse of a sculpture standing there.

-Grab a bike or go with OMI for a closer look and head to the square part which has become the (open air) Museum for Orphaned Sculptures.
+Grab a bike and go with OMI on a bike tour or by yourself for a closer look and head to the square part which has become the (open air) Museum for Orphaned Sculptures.

 Stichting Werkgemeenschap Kleinpolder and the Observatorium combined forces and ideas to give the Kleinpolderplein another destiny once the fly-overs will be obsolete in 2025.
 The museum is one project, a park on the fly-over is another for the near future.